|

 of various communications between this and the mother country, contained in a

-memorial presented to General Whyte on the capture of the Colony in 1795.
+memorial presented to General WHYTE on the capture of the Colony in 1795.
 By

 this memorial, which states, we conclude, authentic facts, it appears that the